-The NSW Government has regulations in place to protect historic properties with special architectural or historic interest.
+The NSW Government has regulations in place to protect historic properties/heritage buildings with special architectural or historic interest.
 Where a building has been officially listed as a heritage item, legislation may prevent or limit the possibilities of redevelopment, alterations and additions by imposing restrictions and time-consuming approval processes.

 This inevitably impacts the cost of construction and in turn, the building sum insured (Capital Replacement Value) for the purposes of partial or complete replacement of building in the event of disaster.